IngeborgArdoe/training/foundation_english/exercise-06.md

 Add Change Responsible Contact to Ribbon
 Navigate to Form «Company», and add a command that runs your task.
 Place the command on the «Contacts»-grid and make sure the enabling is correct.
 Remember also to create an Event that triggers the command from the grid.
 The command should also be made available from the Ribbon (Context Tab Group Contact, in a new Tab Section called "Responsible Contact").

 *Note: Define the Data Filter of the command, i.e. what to filter into the task's data source «Contacts input».
-It should be a Two-Way binding to Selected Objects in the Data Source «Contact».*
-*"Two-Way", in this context, means that if changes are not persisted (committed/saved) in the task, they are brought back to the Comapany-form and the "Save"-botton is made available.*
+It should be a *Two-Way binding to Selected Objects in the Data Source «Contact»."Two-Way", in this context, means that if changes are not persisted (committed/saved) in the task, they are brought back to the Comapany-form and the "Save"-botton is made available.*

 ### 3. Paste new Mail from File - store e-mail under contact
 You will now make it possible to create Mail on contacts.
 This task will be similar to the task "Paste new Mail from File (Company)" and we will therefore use this task as a template.